martinboykov/SnapIT/README.md

 <a href="#image-details-page"></a>

 ### _Image-Details-Page_
-For every image there is detail page available, where can be found its full content and ability to update and delete it for authencticated and authorized users.
+For every image there is detail page available, where can be found its full content and ability to update and delete it for authenticated and authorized users.

 <!-- <img src="https://media.giphy.com/media/J5GneIukbmsiPha59P/giphy.gif" alt="image-Details-Page preview" title="image-Details-Page"/> -->

 <a href="#image-edit-page"></a>

 ### _Image-Edit-Page_
-Users with required authentication and authorization privaleges can perform update and delete operations on the selected image.
+Users with required authentication and authorization privileges can perform update and delete operations on the selected image.

 <!-- <img src="https://media.giphy.com/media/llstrWBxbHprxlJg4O/giphy.gif" alt="image-Edit-Page preview" title="image-Edit-Page"/> -->